Last Revised: January 05, 2015

 Please be aware of the following:

-- If you move or change your name, you will need to opt-out again with your new address.
+• If you move or change your name, you will need to opt-out again with your new address or name.

-- When you opt-out with Epsilon, Epsilon does not delete your information.
+• When you opt-out with Epsilon, Epsilon does not delete your information but will retain the information necessary to remember your opt-out choice.
 We mark it on our databases as “Do Not Share”.
-When you are marked as “Do Not Share”, Epsilon will know that you do not want your information shared in the event your information is later resubmitted to us.
-If your information were deleted, we would have no way to know you requested that your information not be shared in the future.
-We want to be sure that your requests are honored until we are told of a change.
+When you are marked as “Do Not Share”, Epsilon knows that you do not want your information shared in the event your information is later resubmitted to us.
+If your information were completely deleted, we would have no way to know you requested that your information not be shared in the future.
+We want to be sure that your requests are honored until you tell us of a change.

-To ask questions about Epsilon’s Consumer Preference Center, email firstname.lastname@example.org or send correspondence to:
+To ask questions about Epsilon’s consumer preference center, email us or send correspondence to: